reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

   ['travel']
 ```

 React compares `['travel']` from the third render with `['general']` from the second render.
 This time, one dependency is different: `Object.is('travel', 'general')` is `false`.
-The effect can't be skipped.
+The Effect can't be skipped.

-**Before React can apply the effect from the third render, it needs to clean up the last effect that _did_ run.** Effect from the second render was skipped, so the effect React needs to clean up is from the first render.
+**Before React can apply the Effect from the third render, it needs to clean up the last Effect that _did_ run.** Effect from the second render was skipped, so the Effect React needs to clean up is from the first render.
 If you scroll up to the first render, you'll see that its cleanup calls `connection.disconnect()` on the connection that was created with `createConnection('general')`.
 This disconnects the app from the `'general'` chat room.

-After the last effect is cleaned up, React runs the third render's effect.
+After the last Effect is cleaned up, React runs the third render's Effect.
 It connects to the `'travel'` chat room.

 ### Unmount {/*unmount*/}

 Finally, let's say the user navigates away, and the `ChatRoom` component unmounts.

-React run the last effect's cleanup function.
-The last effect was from the third render.
+React run the last Effect's cleanup function.
+The last Effect was from the third render.
 The third render's cleanup destroys the `createConnection('travel')` connection.
 So the app disconnects from the `'travel'` room.

 ### Development-only behaviors {/*development-only-behaviors*/}

 When [Strict Mode](/apis/strictmode) is on, React remounts every component once after mount (state and DOM are preserved).
-This [helps you find effects that need cleanup](#step-3-add-cleanup-if-needed) and exposes bugs like race conditions early.
-Additionally, React will remount the effects whenever you save a file in development.
+This [helps you find Effects that need cleanup](#step-3-add-cleanup-if-needed) and exposes bugs like race conditions early.
+Additionally, React will remount the Effects whenever you save a file in development.
 Both of these behaviors are development-only.

 <Recap>

-- Unlike events, effects are caused by rendering itself rather than a particular interaction.
+- Unlike events, Effects are caused by rendering itself rather than a particular interaction.
 - Effects let you synchronize a component with some external system (third-party API, network, etc).
-- By default, effects run after every render (including the initial one).
+- By default, Effects run after every render (including the initial one).
-- React will skip the effect if all of its dependencies have the same values as during the last render.
+- React will skip the Effect if all of its dependencies have the same values as during the last render.
 - You can't "choose" your dependencies.
-They are determined by the code inside the effect.
+They are determined by the code inside the Effect.
 - An empty dependency array (`[]`) corresponds to the component "mounting", i.e. being added to the screen.
-- When Strict Mode is on, React mounts components twice (in development only!) to stress-test your effects.
+- When Strict Mode is on, React mounts components twice (in development only!) to stress-test your Effects.
-- If your effect breaks because of remounting, you need to implement a cleanup function.
+- If your Effect breaks because of remounting, you need to implement a cleanup function.
-- React will call your cleanup function before the effect runs next time, and during the unmount.
+- React will call your cleanup function before the Effect runs next time, and during the unmount.

 </Recap>